JOIN THE TEAM!

 Follow us @tischnewtheatre for the latest updates.

 (This is not an application to act in our Fall production.
-Please follow our Instagram for news about when our auditions open).
+Please see our Audition page for more information.)

 Fall Production Timeline